TeamGloomy/TeamGloomy.github.io/pages/mydoc/lpc_differences.md

 * Configuration:
   * See [Driver Timings](https://github.com/gloomyandy/RepRapFirmware/wiki/driver-timings) for information about setting the correct timings.
   * See [Custom Commands and Gcode](https://github.com/gloomyandy/RepRapFirmware/wiki/Custom-Commands-and-GCode) for information about additional gcode and unsupported gcode.
 * Auto-calibration restrictions to save memory:
   * Maximum number of probe points of 121; and
   * Delta maximum calibration points of 16
-  * To support the number of different boards, a /sys/board.txt config file.
-More information can be found here.
+* To support the number of different boards, a /sys/board.txt config file is required.
+More information can be found [here](board_txt.html).
+* M150 does not support X0 or X1.
+If being used with neopixels, X2 should be used.
+* There is no support for "mcu-temp" as a sensor type in M308 as the LPC1768/69 MCU does not have a built in temperature sensor.